nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/modeler-tips-tricks/README.md

 Ignore the validation warning "Number of parameters and number of occurrences of the '?' character in the query filter do not match"

-The, you have to create a XML extension:
+Then, you have to create an XML extension:

 ```
 <extension point="suggesters" target="org.nuxeo.ecm.platform.suggestbox.service.SuggestionService">